Spanish Authorities Continue Hunt For Suspects In Barcelona Attacks

 According to The Associated Press, police on Saturday announced a series of controlled explosions at the house, which was destroyed in an accidental blast on Wednesday, ahead of the other attacks.

-Police Chief Josep Lluis Trapero told reporters that the initial plan of the cell was to use the explosives in their attack and it was only the accidental explosion that caused them to resort to using a vehicle, NPR's Soraya Sarhaddi Nelson reports.
+Police Chief Josep Lluis Trapero told reporters that the cell members' initial plan was to use the explosives in their attack and that it was only the accidental explosion that caused them to resort to using a vehicle, NPR's Soraya Sarhaddi Nelson reports.

-Authorities had original written off the Wednesday apartment blast, believing it to have been a household gas explosion.
+Authorities had originally written off the Wednesday blast, believing it was a household gas explosion.
 The explosion killed two members of the jihadist cell, police say.

 NPR's Frank Langfitt, reporting from Spain, tells Weekend Edition Saturday that officials "think this was actually a botched bomb-making scheme."

-Frank says that the plan appears to have been ambitious.
-"At least 20 unexplored canisters were still on the site," at the house, according to photographs of the scene, he says.
+Frank says the plan appears to have been ambitious, adding that there were at least 20 unexploded canisters still on the site of the house explosion, according to photographs of the scene.

 The AP writes: